Christian Palustran: Biography

 Among them, we can cite many satirical comedies in which he derides our time.
 He is also the author of tragic monologues and social dramas.

 Palustran is interested in theater for young people.
 With false naivety or more directly, his works tackle contemporary problems, sometimes at the risk of surprising or disturbing (A Yellow Butterfly Called Sphinx).

 Keen on languages, he sometimes translates other authors or contributes to the translation of his texts.
 He also supports the Francophonie, the organization of countries with French as an official or important language.
 From 2009 to 2019, he has annually chaired the Francophone Festival La Première in Kirov, Russia.

 Palustran is also the author of several collections of tales: Le Crépuscule des fées (The Good People's Twilight), Les Contes du croissant de lune (The Tales of the Crescent Moon), and Métamorphoses, mon amour (Metamorphoses, My Love), a contemporary treatment of Ovid.
 Drawing inspiration from famous tales, these "strands of dreams", as the author calls them, often underline, ironically or facetiously, the flaws specific to our time.
 They were broadcast on various radio stations and were also said in public, at the National Festival of Storytellers of Chevilly-la-Rue near Paris and in various towns.
-They had for performers famous French actors(Michel Bouquet, Claude Piéplu...).).
+They had for performers famous French actresses (Judith Magre) and actors (Michel Bouquet, François Périer, Claude Piéplu...).).